laravel/docs/views.md

     return view('admin.profile', $data);

+> {note} When using "Dot" notation to reference views, you cannot make use of directories containing dots in their name.

 #### Determining If A View Exists

 If you need to determine if a view exists, you may use the `View` facade.
 The `exists` method will return `true` if the view exists: